PowerMatcher/CarCharging/README.md

 # PV Panel

-The source of BeNomad-PV Panel web service is available in http://osm.procan-group.com/PvPanel Two Restful APIs (POST and GET) are provided to consume and produce parameters regarding production of PV panels.
+Two Restful APIs (POST and GET) are provided to consume and produce parameters regarding production of PV panels.
 These APIs generates  XML as descibed below.
 In the next release, these APIs will be able to use RDF, in conformance with the SEAS knowledge model.

 + `POST`: